Amit P. Sheth

 Amit Sheth is an Educator, Researcher and Entrepreneur.
-He is the LexisNexis Ohio Eminent Scholar, an IEEE Fellow, and the executive director of Kno.e.sis-the Ohio Center of Excellence in Knowledge-enabled Computing.
-Kno.e.sis is a multidisciplinary Ohio Center of Excellence in BioHealth Innovation involving computer scientists, cognitive scientists, biomedical researchers and extensive clinical collaborations.
-It has the largest US academic research group in the area of Semantic Web.
-It also maintains a very high publication impact; in World Wide Web (WWW) in recent years, sharing 2nd place among universities in the world for 5-yr impact (http://j.mp/www-Mar13) and placing among the top 10 universities in the world based on 10-yr impact (http://j.mp/www-Jun14).
+He is the LexisNexis Ohio Eminent Scholar, an IEEE Fellow, and the executive director of Kno.e.sis—the Ohio Center of Excellence in Knowledge-enabled Computing.
+Kno.e.sis is a multidisciplinary Ohio Center of Excellence in BioHealth Innovation involving computer scientists, cognitive scientists, biomedical researchers, and extensive clinical collaborations.
+It has the largest US academic research group in the area of Semantic Web and maintains a very high publication impact.
+In recent years, it has shared 2nd place in World Wide Web (WWW) research with world-class universities for 5-year impact (http://j.mp/www-Mar13) and earned a spot among the top 10 universities in the world based on its 10-year impact (http://j.mp/www-org-Jun15).

-Earlier, Dr. Sheth was a professor at the University of Georgia, where he started the LSDIS lab in 1994.
-His professional appointments also include senior scientist/staff positions in R&D groups at Bellcore, Unisys, and Honeywell, as well as founding and managing three start-ups.
+Previously, Dr. Sheth was a professor at the University of Georgia, where he started the LSDIS lab in 1994.
+His professional appointments also include senior scientist/staff positions in R&D groups at Bellcore, Unisys, and Honeywell as well as the founding and management of three start-ups.

-Sheth is working towards a vision of Computing for Human Experience incorporating semantics-empowered Physical-Cyber-Social computing and Smart Data.
-His recent work focuses on Web 3.0 involving enterprise, social, sensor/IoT data and applications, as well as services and cloud interoperability.
-In the past, he has worked extensively on federated databases, semantic interoperability and work flow management.
-Since founding Kno.e.sis, he has predominately been involved in multidisciplinary research with key collaboration and application areas in healthcare and life sciences (including biomedicine, translational, and public health), defence/intelligence, manufacturing science, human/social/economic development, etc. He is also intimately involved in open source activities, social entrepreneurship, technology transfer and licensing, and commercialization, as he continues to seek real-world impact of research.
+Sheth is working towards a vision of Computing for Human Experience which incorporates semantics-empowered Physical-Cyber-Social computing and Smart Data.
+His recent work focuses on Web 3.0 technologies adnd involves enterprise, social, sensor/IoT data and applications as well as services and cloud interoperability.
+In the past, he has worked extensively on federated databases, semantic interoperability, and workflow management.
+Since founding Kno.e.sis, he has predominately been involved in multidisciplinary research with key collaboration and application in the areas of healthcare and life sciences (i.e., biomedicine and public health), national defense/intelligence, manufacturing science, human/social/economic development, etc. He is also intimately involved in open source activities, social entrepreneurship, technology transfer and licensing, and commercialization, as he continues to seek a real-world impact through research.

 As an educator

-Sheth's most prized achievement is the exceptional success of his past advisees, all of whom have successfully competed against graduates from top universities.
-Several of his students have received prestigious international awards and fellowships and mention in numerous articles in top media.
-Two of them have given keynotes at significant events before completing their PhDs, and nine (a majority) of his 17 former PhD advisees have over 1,000 citations each, including two with 5,000+ citations each, and one who places 5th in WWW based on 10-yr impact in the world.
+Sheth's most prized achievement is the exceptional success of his past advisees, all of whom compete successfully against graduates from top institutions.
+Several of his students have received prestigious international awards and fellowships and been mentioned in numerous articles in top global media outlets.
+Two of them have given keynotes at significant events prior to completing their PhDs, and eleven of his seventeen former PhD advisees have over 1,000 citations each, including three with 5,000+ citations each, and one who places 5th in WWW based on 10-year impact worldwide.

-They are employed at major research universities (North Carolina State Univ., Case Western Reserve Univ., etc.), top industry research labs (IBM Research Almaden and Watson - three of them in the prestigious IBM's Watson for Life Science division, Samsung Research, etc.), top technology companies (CISCO, Amazon, etc.), hold executive positions and are successful entrepreneurs.
+Sheth's students are employed at major research universities (North Carolina State University, Case Western Reserve University, etc.), top industry research labs (IBM Research Almaden—three of them in the IBM's prestigious Watson for Life Science division, Samsung Research, etc.), top technology companies (CISCO, Amazon, etc.), hold executive positions and are successful entrepreneurs.
 Their high demand is demonstrated by first year compensation exceeding $200K for a PhD advisee and $120K for several of his MS advisees.

 Sheth has demonstrated academic initiatives and innovations in the form of initiating/advising new academic programs (most recently, on Big and Smart Data Sciences), being among the first in the world in offering courses on emerging topics (Internet Programming in 2000, Enterprise Information Systems & Distributed Workflow in 1995, Global/Web Information Systems in 1995, Semantic Web in 2001, Web 3.0 in 2013, etc.), on-line teaching, international educational and research collaborations, and extensive tutorial presentations to academic and professional audiences.